Regret-Based Federated Causal Discovery with Unknown Interventions: Preliminaries Problem Setup

 $R_k(H)$ is minimal when $L(H, \mathbb{D}^k)$ and $L(\mathcal{C}(G), \mathbb{D}^k)$ are equal, meaning $H$ and $\mathcal{C}(G)$ are identical. \end{definition}

 The algorithm in~\citet{Mian23}, called PERI, finds the CPDAG minimizing the worst regret across clients, i.e.:

-This operation is performed iteratively following the GES algorithm, adding and removing edges accordingly to minimize the worst regret across clients.
-The GES algorithm is also applied locally at the client level to approximate the local CPDAG.
-In the setting of the PERI algorithm, it is assumed that all data at the client level are sampled from the same observational distribution, and that the underlying causal graph is identical across all clients and not subject to interventions.
-The graph minimizing the worst regret, $\hat{G}$, will be the graph such that $\hat{G} = \mathcal{C}(G)$ for every client $k$.

-This paper extends the PERI algorithm in three directions to: (i) handle interventional data at the client-level with unknown targets; (ii) identify a tighter equivalence class, namely $\mathbf{\interventions}$-Markov Equivalence Class ($\mathbf{\interventions}$-MEC); (iii) allow the use of any causal discovery algorithm at the client level that returns a DAG or a CPDAG (e.g, PC).
+This operation is performed iteratively following the GES algorithm, adding and removing edges to the server graph to minimize the worst regret across clients.
+The GES algorithm is also applied locally at the client-level to approximate the local CPDAG.
+In this setting, the assumption is that all data at the client-level are sampled from the same observational distribution, and that the underlying causal DAG is identical across all clients and not subject to interventions.
+The graph minimizing the worst regret, $\hat{G}$, will be the graph such that $\hat{G} = \mathcal{C}(G)$ for every client $k$ given $n_1, \ldots, n_k \rightarrow \infty$, per Theorem 1 and Corollary 3 of~\citet{Mian23}..
+This paper extends the PERI algorithm in three directions to: (i) handle interventional data at the client-level with unknown targets; (ii) identify a tighter equivalence class, namely $\mathbf{\interventions}$-MEC and its representative $\mathbf{\interventions}$-CPDAG; (iii) allow the use of any causal discovery algorithm at the client-level that returns a CPDAG, e.g., PC~\cite{Spirtes_2000}.